solids4foam/solids4foam/tutorials/solids/hyperelasticity/rigidRotation/README.md

 ## Overview of Cases

-Quasi-static rigid translations and rigid rotations should not cause strains or strains to develop.
+Strains and stress should remain zero in a body undergoing rigid body rotation.
 As small strain (linear geometry) approaches neglect the higher-order strain terms, unphysical stresses are predicted when rotations are large.
 For rotation in the $$x-y$$ plane about the $$z$$ axis, the definition of engineering stress gives the following non-zero, unphysical stresses [1]:

 $$
 \sigma_{xx} = \sigma_{yy} = 2(\mu + \lambda)\left[\cos(\theta) - 1\right]